Climont: Le Hang valley to the west

 The valley of Le Hang, containing the source of the Bruche, today forms a vast clearing, mostly within the Bourg-Bruche commune with a part of its western edge in Saales.
 In 1710, this dry valley was covered with scrub oak in sparse thickets.
 A crystal glass factory employed a large number of workers and loggers on a seasonal basis.
 Mennonites from Switzerland employed in this difficult work gradually settled in the valley situated beneath Le Hang.
 In 1780, 70 anabaptists were hired to work in the clearing of Le Hang for the glass manufacturers.

 The tour Julius

-Climont's panoramic tower, the "Tour Julius", was built in 1897 by the Strasbourg section of the Club vosgien.
+Climont's panoramic tower, the "Tour Julius", was built in 1897 by the Strasbourg section of the Vosges Club.
 Mr. Gérardin, owner of the Climont peak, donated the land required for it to be built.

 The tower is built in a square neo-medieval style, corbelled at the top and with a southern oriel.
 It is 17 metres high, and was inaugurated in October 1897 by the German authorities.
 It has 78 steps and a commemorative plaque in honour of Julius Euting, a famous orientalist and president-founder of the Club vosgien.
 The tower cost 4,000 German marks to construct.

 Beneath the entry portal, under the portrait of Euting, is posted a quatrain in German with a French translation.